redhead/diploma-thesis/Event Sourcing and CQRS design patterns.md

 CQRS takes this idea and applies it to the system level where it strictly separates the responsibility for handling a command input (to change the application state) from the responsibility of side-effect-free reading of application data.

+Both design patterns come from the Domain-Driven Design (DDD) [citation needed] methodology for software development.
+DDD is a very comprehensive subject on its own and as such it will not be discussed in this thesis apart from the terms and principles that are involved in the presented design patterns.

 ## Event Sourcing

 In the paragraphs above, the Event Sourcing design pattern was briefly introduced.
 The following text describes the design pattern in more detail.
 First, few reasons why use Event Sourcing is presented with some examples of where ES is an advantage for your system.